Microsoft/azure-docs.cs-cz/articles/automation/graphical-runbook-sdk.md

  });
 ```

-## <a name="add-activities-and-links"></a>Přidat aktivity a odkazy
+## <a name="add-activities-and-links"></a>Přidání aktivit a odkazů

-Vytvořte instanci aktivit příslušných typů a přidejte je do Runbooku:
+Vytvořte instanci aktivit vhodných typů a přidejte je do runbooku:

 ```csharp
 var writeOutputActivityType = new CommandActivityType {